01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 ---
 title: 'Increase Cyclistic''s Bike-Share Membership: How do annual members and casual riders differ?'
+subtitle: " "
 author: Carol Addassi
+excerpt: "This is my capstone project for the Google Analytics Professional Certificate."
 date: '2021-08-10'
 slug: []
 categories: []